'It is inhuman': Hundreds rally in KC against separation of immigrant children

 "We can't trust Democrats and we can't trust Republicans," she said.

-Mayor Sly James joined the rally, calling on the crowd to seize the issue as Kansas City's cause, against immorality and inhumanity, in defense of "liberty and justice . . . for all."
+Mayor Sly James joined the rally, calling on the crowd to seize the issue as Kansas City's cause against immorality and inhumanity, in defense of "liberty and justice ... for all."

 "These are our neighbors," James said.
 "These are our friends.
 This is our city.
 It's not theirs.
 These are children that are being separated from their families.
 It is traumatizing.
 It is inhuman.
 It is immoral.
 It is wrong.
-We must stop it, now."
+We must stop it now."

 Comments